 An Attitude of Gratitude

-My first-grade daughter, Ahna, secretly stuck a note in my purse that read:
+When my daughter Ahna was in first grade, she secretly stuck a note in my purse that read:

 I hope you have an extcnt day Mom.
 Spis!

 Ahna's blossom of kindness was in stark contrast to my inbox with an email that began, "I thought you'd want to know what my whole class didn't like about the lesson you wrote up."
 Sigh.
-Indeed, we are in the "Januaries."

 In the spirit of paying it forward, I pulled out my collection of thank-you cards, selected one with a monkey holding bananas that reads, "Thanks a bunch" and composed a note of gratitude to a teacher who collaborated with me on the aforementioned lesson write-up.
 Inside the envelope, I placed two organic dark chocolate squares and wrote, "One treat for you, one treat for someone sweet.
 Pass it on."